EikanWang/Document/PyTorchBlog.md

 - Data type demotion based on value range - [cpp.py](https://github.com/pytorch/pytorch/blob/fe05266fda4f908130dea7cbac37e9264c0429a2/torch/_inductor/codegen/cpp.py#L1647-#L1672)
 - Replacement of sleef implementation with oneDNN/oneMKL implementation for optimizing aten vectorization - [#94577](https://github.com/pytorch/pytorch/pull/94577), [#92289](https://github.com/pytorch/pytorch/pull/92289), [#91613](https://github.com/pytorch/pytorch/pull/91613)

 With all the optimizations, including weight prepack, post-op fusion, vectorization, and other miscellaneous optimizations, we have achieved promising performance improvements.
-And we will continously improve the performance.
 We examined vectorization optimization in Inductor CPP backend for FP32 training and inference of 150 benchmark models.
 90% of inference kernels and 71% of training kernels are vectorized.

 In terms of inference, a total of 28,185 CPP kernels were generated, with 25,579 (90%) of them being vectorized, while the remaining 10% were scalar.
 As for training, 103,084 kernels were generated, with 73,909 (71%) being vectorized and 29% not vectorized.
 The results indicate that the vectorization of inference kernels is quite impressive, while there is still some work to be done in training kernels since we just started to work on the training.
 In the following section, we will analyze the non-vectorized kernels with specific examples to identify the most critical missing features.The remaining non-vectorized kernels are analyzed in 10 categories, highlighting the next steps to improve vectorization coverage: index-related operations, int64 support, vertical reduction, vectorization with fallback, and more.